Exim/exim/SECURITY.md

 packages.
 For some security issues, we will issue a patch-release which has just a simple fix.

-We also often have `exim_VERSION+fixes` branches with small things which we recommend that vendors use.
+We also often have `exim-VERSION+fixes` branches with small things which we recommend that vendors use.

 For postmasters installing Exim manually, we recommend always using the latest